SEPM: poor database performance

-- Clients blocked from the network in an Enforcer configuration (where the SEPM is too slow replying to the Enforcer client authentication requests)
+- Clients blocked from the network in an Network Access Control configuration (where the SEPM is too slow replying to the Enforcer client authentication requests).

 Poor database performance can have a number of different causes; one identified cause on large sites is when excessive logging has been enabled in the SEP client firewall policies.

 Verify if traffic logging or packet logging has been enabled for a particular firewall rule that is likely to match large amounts of traffic across all client machines, such as if logging has been enabled for an "allow all applications" or "block all" rule.